moq-wg/moq-transport/draft-ietf-moq-transport.md

 This section describes behavior a subscriber MAY implement to allow for a better user experience when a relay sends a GOAWAY.

-When a subscriber receives the GOAWAY message, it starts of the process of connecting to a new relay and sending the SUBSCRIBE requests for all active subscriptions to the new relay.
+When a subscriber receives the GOAWAY message, it starts the process of connecting to a new relay and sending the SUBSCRIBE requests for all active subscriptions to the new relay.
 The new relay will send a response to the subscribes and if they are successful, the subscriptions